 How to Clean Different Types of Leather Shoes

 Depending on the shoe type you wear, the above leather shoe cleaning hacks may vary and require modification.
-Here are few additional tips to clean leather shoes based on the type.
+Here are a few additional tips to clean leather shoes based on the type.

 1. White Leather Shoes